StackStorm/st2docs/docs/source/upgrade_notes.rst

 Migrating to v1
 ~~~~~~~~~~~~~~~
-The :doc:`install/st2_deploy` will upgrade v0.13 to v1.1.
+The `st2_deploy scripted installer <https://docs.stackstorm.com/1.1/install/st2_deploy.html>`_ will upgrade v0.13 to v1.1.
 However we encourage to switch to :doc:`install/all_in_one`.
 To migrate to new All-in-one deployment from the existing pre v1.1 installations:

     1. Install |st2| on a new clean box with :doc:`install/all_in_one`.
     2. Copy the content from the previous installation to `/opt/stackstorm/packs`